-A retailer's GreenPower sales cannot be used by a retailer to meet its MRET target.
-To ensure that GreenPower sales are additional to legislated renewable energy purchases through the MRET, GreenPower product providers are required to transfer an eligible Renewable Energy Certificate (REC) for each MWh of 'new' GreenPower generation sold as part of a GreenPower Product within a settlement period.
+A provider's GreenPower sales cannot be used by a provider to meet its MRET target.
+To ensure that GreenPower sales are additional to legislated renewable energy purchases through the MRET, GreenPower product providers are required to transfer and voluntarily surrender an eligible Renewable Energy Certificate (REC) for each MWh of 'new' GreenPower generation sold as part of a GreenPower product within a settlement period.